 - In the past 50 years, 90 percent of large fish populations have been exterminated

-- The large amounts of feces and urine in factory farms cause animals to breath in large amounts of dangerous pathogens and metals, including: nitrate, heavy metals, nitrogen, phosphorus and ammonia, which cause pneumonia in 65 percent of pigs.
+- The large amounts of feces and urine in factory farms cause animals to breathe in large amounts of dangerous pathogens and metals, including nitrate, heavy metals, nitrogen, phosphorus, and ammonia, which cause pneumonia in 65 percent of pigs.

 - E. Coli causes 73,000 cases of infection and 61 deaths in the United States each year.